Scale invariance vs conformal invariance: Holography

 Our central question is whether such a flow is possible in a reasonable theory of holography.
 We argue that there are two main obstructions.
 The first one is that the potential of the gauge direction is always zero from the gauge invariance, so it is unlikely that such a flow is generated from the beginning.
 In particular in the superpotential flow or gradient flow, the radial evolution of the field $\Phi^I$ is uniquely specified by the gradient of the gauge invariant superpotential, and the field theory discussions in section \ref{reason} directly applies.
 The second one is the inconsistency with the holographic $c$-theorem.
 Suppose that the metric of the non-linear sigma-model in the holographic renormalization group flow is positive definite.
 Then such a scale invariant but non-conformal background gives a non-trivial flow for the warp-factor: we derived the holographic $c$-theorem

 or its field theoretic interpretation

 but whenever $D_r \Phi^I \neq 0$ these are inconsistent with the scale invariance because the warp-factor does not take the scale invariant form $e^{2A_*r}$ as long as the metric is non-degenerate.
 Note that the requirement of the positivity of the metric is natural because of the unitarity of the bulk theory although strictly speaking it is not guaranteed by the null energy-condition alone.
-We will introduce the notion of the strict null energy-condition to give a sufficient condition for the unitarity as well as the equivalence between scale invariance and conformal invariance.
+We will introduce the notion of the strict null energy-condition to give a sufficient condition for the unitarity as well as the enhancement from scale invariance to conformal invariance.

 In retrospect, the ``counterexample" of the scale invariant but non-conformal field theory in beta function flow (see section \ref{Intera}) can be understood in holography as follows.
 We start with the manifestly conformal invariant background